anshulp2912/SE_Fall2021_G13_HW2b/CONTRIBUTING.md

 [GitHub issues](https://guides.github.com/features/issues/) You can trach the bugs from this.
 For the repository that has bug, create an issue and fill out [the template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) to give details of the bug.

-To identify the problem, give the issue a clear and informative term. <br>
+* To identify the problem, give the issue a clear and informative term. <br>
-Describe in as much detail as possible to duplicate the problem.
-Start by describing how you began Atom, such as the command you used in the terminal or how you launched Atom in any other way.
-Don't just tell what you did; explain how you did it when listing steps.
-For instance, if you m
+* Describe in as much detail as possible to duplicate the problem.
+Explain the problem and explain about the exact command sused in the terminal which caus ethe bug to occur.

-* **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started Atom, e.g. which command exactly you used in the terminal, or how you started Atom otherwise.
-When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut or an Atom command, and if so which one?
-* **Provide specific examples to demonstrate the steps**.
+* To demonstrate the steps, give specific examples.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
-* **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
-* **Explain which behavior you expected to see instead and why.**
+* Specify what is the problem beavior and what you expected to see and why
-* **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-If you use the keyboard while following the steps, **record the GIF with the [Keybinding Resolver](https://github.com/atom/keybinding-resolver) shown**.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
+* If possible, include screenshots and animated GIFs that clearly demonstrate the problem. [this tool](https://www.cockos.com/licecap/)- to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* **If you're reporting that Atom crashed**, include a crash report with a stack trace from the operating system.
-On macOS, the crash report will be available in `Console.app` under "Diagnostic and usage information" > "User diagnostic reports".
+* To include a crash report, add a stack trace from the operating system.
+For macOS, `Console.app` under "Diagnostic and usage information" > "User diagnostic reports" has crash report.
 Include the crash report in the issue in a [code block](https://help.github.com/articles/markdown-basics/#multiple-lines), a [file attachment](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests/), or put it in a [gist](https://gist.github.com/) and provide link to that gist.
-* **If the problem is related to performance or memory**, include a [CPU profile capture](https://flight-manual.atom.io/hacking-atom/sections/debugging/#diagnose-runtime-performance) with your report.
+* For performance or memory issues, include a [CPU profile capture](https://flight-manual.atom.io/hacking-atom/sections/debugging/#diagnose-runtime-performance) with your report.
-* **If Chrome's developer tools pane is shown without you triggering it**, that normally means that you have a syntax error in one of your themes or in your `styles.less`.
-Try running in [Safe Mode](https://flight-manual.atom.io/hacking-atom/sections/debugging/#using-safe-mode) and using a different theme or comment out the contents of your `styles.less` to see if that fixes the problem.
-* **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions: <br>
 * If the problem started happening recently then try downloading the old version of the packages and the code.